xlang-ai/Spider2-V/ACCOUNT_GUIDELINE.md

       - settings.json.template
       - gcp_config.json
       - gcp_config.json.template
+      - ${project_id}.json # downloaded service account key file
     - googledrive/
       - settings.yml
       - client_secrets.json
 ```

 > Attention that, when we first run a task including Google Drive, there will be a url requesting your permission.
-Open the link in unsafe mode using the gmail you filled in `evaluation_examples/settings/google/settings.json`, authorize and confirm your choice once for all.
+Open the link in unsafe mode using the gmail you filled in `evaluation_examples/settings/google/settings.json`, authorize and confirm your choice once for all (see Figures below).
 Eventually, you will see a prompt message "The authentication flow has completed." in a blank web page.

 <p align="center">
   <img src="assets/unsafemode.png" width="45%" style="margin-right: 5%;" alt="Unsafe mode">